Pacific Fur Company: Liquidation

-Funds provided by Astor established several major trading stations across the Pacific Northwest.
-While intended to gain control of the regional fur trade, the Pacific Fur Company would ultimately flounder.
-This came from a variety of issues, many caused by the tumultuous diplomatic relationship between the United Kingdom and the United States.
-The destruction of the Tonquin left Fort Astoria under supplied and heavily reliant upon neighboring Chinookans for sustenance.
-Competition from the interior based North West Company threatened to the loss of major fur producing Oregon Country regions.
-The Overland Expedition would arrive many months later than planned by Astor.
-Wilson Hunt's inexperience in the outback in along with dwindling supplies would leave the majority of the expedition facing starvation.
+While Astor intended it to gain control of the regional fur trade in Oregon country, the Pacific Fur Company ultimately floundered.
+This came from a variety of issues, many of them due to the contentious diplomatic relationship between the United Kingdom and the United States.
+The destruction of the Tonquin left Fort Astoria undersupplied and heavily reliant on neighboring Chinookans for sustenance.
+Competition from the interior-based North West Company threatened to the loss of major fur producing areas.
+The Overland Expedition arrived many months later than planned by Astor.
+Wilson Hunt's inexperience in wilderness travel along with dwindling supplies left the majority of his expedition facing starvation.

 While the arrival of the Beaver brought much needed trading goods, foodstuffs and additional employees, events would soon see the ending of the PFC.
-News of the War of 1812 was relayed to the Astorians at Fort Spokane, information that Donald McKenzie brought to Fort Astoria in January 1813.
-As Franchere recalled, a council of clerks and management noted that the Astorians were "almost to a man British subjects", forcing them to agree to "abandon the establishment" of Fort Astoria and its secondary stations.
-A British warship was learned from NWC clerks to be en route to capture the station.
-The PFC management agreed to sell its assets across the Oregon Country, formalized on 23 October 1813 with the raising of the Union Jack.
-On 30 November arrived at the Columbia River and in honor of George III of the United Kingdom Fort Astoria was renamed Fort George.
+News of the War of 1812 was relayed to the Astorians at Fort Spokane, and Donald McKenzie brought that information to Fort Astoria in January 1813.
+As Franchere recalled, a council of clerks and management noted that the Astorians were "almost to a man British subjects", leading them to agree to "abandon the establishment" of Fort Astoria and its secondary stations.
+NWC personnel reported that a British warship en route to capture the station.
+The PFC management agreed to sell its assets across the Oregon Country to the NWC, which was formalized on 23 October 1813 with the raising of the Union Jack, and in honor of George III of the United Kingdom Fort Astoria was renamed Fort George.
+On 30 November 1813 the arrived at the Columbia River, expecting to take an American post as a prize of war, but found it was now owned by British subjects.
 On board the Racoon was John MacDonald who oversaw the formal takeover of PFC properties.
-Later in March 1814, the NWC's ship arrived on the Columbia, delivering much-needed supplies to Fort George.
-She then sailed on to China, and England.
+In March 1814 the NWC's ship arrived on the Columbia, delivering much needed supplies to Fort George.
+She then sailed on to China, and on to England.
 She carried some PFC personnel, many of whom were former employees of the NWC, back to England, from where they returned to Montreal.